jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 . . .
 ```
 * Enter the command "sh test_code.sh" to run this script.
-* Enter the command "sh git_check.sh".
-You'll find that gemsurance_report.html should be added to .gitignore, and you'll find that the app is no longer RuboCop compliant, because RuboCop examines the files in the tmp directory.

 * Enter the following commands:
 ```
 sh git_check.sh